Brazilian jiu-jitsu

-BJJ revolves around the concept, taken from traditional Japanese jūjutsu, that a smaller, weaker person can successfully defend themselves against a bigger, stronger, heavier opponent by using leverage and weight distribution, taking the fight to the ground and using a number of holds and submissions to defeat them.
-BJJ training can be used for sport grappling and self-defense situations.
-Sparring, commonly referred to as "rolling" within the BJJ community, and live drilling plays a major role in training and the practitioner's development.
+Brazilian jiu-jitsu revolves around the concept that a smaller, weaker person can successfully defend themselves against a bigger, stronger opponent by using leverage and weight distribution, taking the fight to the ground and using a number of holds and submissions to defeat them.
+Sparring, commonly referred to as "rolling" within the BJJ community, and live drilling plays a major role in the practitioner's development.
+In contrast to some other martial arts BJJ can be practiced both using a gi uniform or not which is known as 'no-gi BJJ'; for this purpose rash guards are used.
 BJJ can also be used as a method of promoting physical fitness, building character, and as a way of life.